ipleiria-robotics/dwm1001-examples/README.md

 │                       project to run between 2 devices A and B │                       and calculate the distance
 │
-├── anchor/         // branch contains the code to use on anchors devices └── tag/            // branch containing the code to use on tag devices
+├── anchor/         // branch containing the code to use on anchors devices └── tag/            // branch containing the code to use on tag devices
 ```